 - At the core of this condition, what is it that is negatively valued and “hated” by those who possess it (because those things oppose, threaten, and/or violate what is positively valued and loved?)

 - How do these fundamental “love”-“hate” dynamics work to influence, shape, and define that specific condition?

 If you take a few minutes with this, I think you’ll discover that with each example, there are fundamental values that are esteemed and embraced by those involved and that the love that is held for these values seeks to protect them from that which opposes, threatens, and/or violates them.
 This is the “love” dynamic.
 (For more on this, please see Part 1)

 Furthermore, this protection comes in some “thorny” form of rejection of and/or separation from that which opposes, threatens, or violates what is valued and loved.
 This is the resultant “hate” dynamic.
 (For more on this, please see Part 2)

 Working together, this “love”-“hate” dynamic is the primary force that creates, contours, and characterizes each of the examples given.
-It should be noted, additionally, that these are just a small sample of the many psychological conditions that this dynamic applies to for most psychological conditions known to man have buried deep within their core this “love”-“hate” dynamic duo!
+It should be noted, additionally, that these are just a small sample of the many psychological conditions that this dynamic applies to for most psychological (as well as sociological and spiritual) conditions known to man have buried deep within their core this “love”-“hate” dynamic duo!
 (For more on this, please read on!)